Why Zero Access Encryption Is the New Gold Standard

 These terms are often confused.

 - End-to-end encryption (E2EE): protects a letter's contents during its entire journey from sender to recipient.
 This ensures that data is encrypted on the sender's device and can only be decrypted on the intended recipient's device.
-No intermediary, including the email providers of both the sender and the recipient, can access the plaintext of the communication.

 - Zero-access encryption (ZAE) is about how a specific post office stores your letters.
 This primarily focuses on protecting data at rest on the service provider's servers.
 The core guarantee is that the provider hosting the data cannot access or decrypt it.
 However, the provider could have had access to the email's content at the moment of ingress if the email was not end-to-end encrypted from its origin.